marsgpl/mchain/README.md

 - Your browser might have a built-in keylogger
 - Your Device might have a keylogger installed as a service (virtual keyboard, accessibility tools or just an invisible process)
 - Your Device's OS might have a built-in keylogger
-- Third party npm libraries might have a keylogger in js or css (very low chance to find it in the deps list of big trusted libraries, but you never know).
+- Third party npm libraries might have a keylogger in javascript code or in css (very low chance to find it in the deps list of big trusted libraries, but you never know).

+Trojans.
+They send specific data chunks to 3rd party servers.
+Like whole localStorage.
+Like your iOS keychain.

+- It is a risk to keep your encryption key in a keychain of a Device that could have possibly been infected.

 ## TODO